 - Consent with conditions;

-After the competent authority of destination transmits its decision, the ERA’s decision shall follow.
-If consent is given by all competent authorities concerned and a financial guarantee or equivalent insurance covering the notification is received and acknowledged by the ERA, shipments can commence in accordance to the Movement Document Tracking Procedure.
-Please refer to the sections below for more information regarding time periods for consent.
+In certain cases, tacit consent may be assumed from competent authorities of transit.
+After the competent authority of destination transmits its decision, the ERA’s decision will follow.
+If a consent is granted by all competent authorities concerned and a financial guarantee or equivalent insurance covering the notification is received and approved by the ERA, shipments can commence in accordance to the Movement Document Tracking Procedure subject to clearance from our Compliance and Enforcement Unit.

-Any interested individuals are kindly requested to abide by the above procedure to ensure a timely processing of documentation.
-The ERA reserves the right to supplement or amend the above mentioned procedure as necessary.
+Any interested parties are kindly requested to follow the above procedure to ensure a timely processing of the notification.
+The ERA reserves the right to decline processing notifications which do not comply with the above procedure (and standard requirements) and to supplement or amend the above mentioned procedure with a minimum three (3) days’ notice.

 Waste imports/transits:

-Kindly contact the Environmental Permitting Unit on tfs.permitting@era.org.mt for information regarding applicable procedures.
+Kindly contact the TFS permitting Team on [email protected] for information regarding applicable procedures.

 Compliance following authorisation

-Please note that all information included in the Notification is the sole responsibility of the notifier and any wrong declarations or information shall be investigated accordingly.
-All shipments of waste may only take place after fulfillment of Article 16(a) and (b) and during the period of validity of the tacit and written consents of all competent authorities concerned.
-The ERA reserves the right to suspend or withdraw its consent and inform the notifier and all competent authorities concerned in writing (through e-mail) in case of any infringements or for any reason as deemed appropriate by the Authority.
-Kindly contact the Compliance & Enforcement Unit on ceu.shipments@era.org.mt for any queries regarding the Movement Document Tracking Procedure.
+The notifier is responsible for all information included in the notification and any wrong declarations or information may be investigated accordingly.
+Shipments of waste may only take place after fulfilment of Article 16(a) and (b) and during the period of validity of the written and tacit (if any) consents granted by all competent authorities concerned.
+The ERA reserves the right to suspend or withdraw its consent and inform the notifier and all competent authorities concerned in writing (through e-mail) in case of any infringements or for any reason deemed appropriate by the Authority.
+Kindly contact the Compliance & Enforcement Unit on [email protected] for any queries regarding the Movement Document Tracking Procedure.